 In the matter of awards, fellowships, scholarships, and exchange assistantships, the amount of support varies from year to year.
-Recommendations for the attribution of Departmental fellowships and scholarships are made to the Chair by the Graduate Admissions Subcommittee.
-For specific information on these awards, the student is invited to consult with the Department Chair or Director of Graduate Studies.
+Recommendations for the attribution of Departmental fellowships and scholarships are made to the DEO by the Graduate Admissions Subcommittee.
+For specific information on these awards, the student is invited to consult with the DEO or DGS.

 The Department makes every effort to support students in good standing for up to two years of degree work leading to the M.A.
-The Department makes every effort to support students in good standing for up to four years of doctoral degree work.
+The Department makes every effort to support students in good standing for up to five years of doctoral degree work.

 M.A.
 Ph.D.
 M.A. + Ph.D.
-2 years support 4 years support 6 years support
+2 years support 5 years support 7 years support

-One year of exchange assistantship support in either Pau or Poitiers will NOT count towards the total of six years of support.
+One year of exchange assistantship support in either Pau or Poitiers will NOT count towards the total of seven years of support.
 Students are informed of their academic standing each spring following the meeting of the faculty in which progress toward the degree is discussed.
-Support towards the Ph.D. beyond the fourth year is becoming increasingly uncertain.
-Students who can demonstrate with the assistance of their academic advisor that they have been engaged in programs with special requirements involving additional preparation may be eligible for a fifth year of funding.